Attorneys

 Co–author of amicus curiae briefs for Internet retailers in leading patent cases in the U.S. Supreme Court, including Limelight Networks v.
 Akamai (2014) (elements of proof of indirect patent infringement); Alice Corp. v.
 CLS Bank Inter’l (2014) (effect of a presence of a computer in a claim on patent eligibility); Microsoft v. i4i (2010) (standard of proof of patent invalidity); and Bilski v.
 Kappos (2009) (patent eligibility of business method patents)

-Advisory Board, University of Southern Maine School of Business (2018 to Present)
+Advisory Board, University of Southern Maine School of Business (2018–present)

 President, Maine State Bar Association (2023)